 You searched for: “metal

-metal, metals; metallic element, metallic elements
+metal, metallic element (s) (noun),metals; metallic elements (s)

 In a pure electrolytic solution, a metal will form positive ions.